Visyond/website-hugo/site/content/_index.md

       - text: >-
           Share only specific worksheets and dashboards with specific people for better control over information flow and data privacy.
     descr: >-
-      Track changes, improve data governance, and collaborate on spreadsheets, analyses and dashboards in a secure environment connecting teams together.
+      Forget about version chaos.
+Track changes and scenarios, and collaborate on spreadsheets, analyses and dashboards in a secure environment connecting teams together.
     infoVideo: /video/Track What Is Happening in Your Projects - Visyond.mp4
     infoVideoPoster: /video/Track What Is Happening in Your Projects - Visyond.jpg
     title: Control What Is Happening in Your Projects